dineshram0212/hateDetectectionApp/README.md

 ## Features

-- **Profile Analysis**: Enter a Twitter user’s profile URL, retrieve tweets up to a specified limit, and flag instances of hate speech.
+- **Profile Analysis**: Enter a Twitter user’s profile URL, retrieve tweets up to a specified time period, and flag instances of hate speech.
 - **Individual Text Analysis**: Input custom text for quick hate speech detection.
 - **Downloadable Results**: Download the predictions as a CSV file for further analysis.